-The Cook Islands comprises 15 islands cast across 2 million sq km, at the heart of Polynesia.
-Rarotonga (where is located Avarua, the capital city), Aitutaki and – to a lesser extent- Aitu are the most accessible and visited islands in the country.
+The Cook Islands is comprised of 15 islands cast across 2 million sq km, in the heart of Polynesia.
+Rarotonga, where Avarua, the capital city, is located, Aitutaki, and, to a lesser extent, Aitu, are the most accessible and visited islands in the country.

 The Cook Islands are a perfect destination for free shore snorkeling in shallow, calm lagoons.
-In Rarotonga, the protected waters of Aroa Marine Reserve (in front of The Rarotongan Beach Resort & Lagoonarium) and Tikioki Marine Reserve (aka Fruits of Rarotonga/Tikioki Beach) boast some of the most vibrant underwater life on the island.
-Many people consider them as the best spots in “Raro”.
-Black Rock (on the northwestern side of the island) and Muri Beach (on the southwestern coast) are also great options.
-From Muri Beach, you can reach two motus (Taakoka, just in front of Nautilus Resort Rarotonga and Koromiri, facing the Pacific Resort Rarotonga), by kayak or swimming.
-You can snorkel almost everywhere in the lagoon edging Rarotonga but avoid the surroundings of the pass (or passages) connecting the lagoon and the open sea, where strong currents occur.
+In Rarotonga, the protected waters of Aroa Marine Reserve , in front of The Rarotongan Beach Resort & Lagoonarium, and Tikioki Marine Reserve, aka Fruits of Rarotonga/Tikioki Beach, boast some of the most vibrant underwater life on the island.
+Many people consider them the best spots in “Raro”.

 ADD A SPOT